-Anything below that is considered a failing grade, or in this case, an F. A letter grade of D is a barely passing grade, and it does not look favorable; so if you want to impress your professors and the university, this is not the way.
+Anything below that is considered a failing grade, or in this case, an F. A letter grade of D is a barely passing grade, and it does not look favourable; so if you want to impress your professors and the university, this is not the way.

 Your GPA will undoubtedly suffer if your primary goal is to pass classes rather than aiming for higher grades.
 It’s okay to ask for help when you do not know something.
 Just ask for it before it’s not too late, and make sure you understand what’s a good college GPA.

 Tips for Getting Good Grades